Dazed and Confused (film)

 Dazed and Confused is a 1993 American coming-of-age comedy film written and directed by Richard Linklater.
 The film follows a variety of teenagers on the last day of school in 1976.
 Although the film was shot in Austin, it was inspired by Linklater's time growing up in East Texas and no town name is ever given.
-The The film has no single protagonist or central conflict; rather, it follows interconnected plot threads among different social groups and characters, such as rising ninth graders undergoing hazing rituals, a football star's refusal to sign a clean-living pledge for his coach, and various characters hanging out at a pool hall.
-The film features a large ensemble cast of actors who would later become stars, including Ben Affleck, Milla Jovovich, Cole Hauser, Parker Posey, Adam Goldberg, Matthew McConaughey, Nicky Katt, Joey Lauren Adams, Rory Cochrane, and Anthony Rapp.
+The film has no single protagonist or central conflict; rather, it follows interconnected plot threads among different social groups and characters, such as rising ninth graders undergoing hazing rituals, a football star's refusal to sign a clean-living pledge for his coach, and various characters hanging out at a pool hall.
+The film features a large ensemble cast of actors who would later become stars, including Jason London, Ben Affleck, Matthew McConaughey, Milla Jovovich, Cole Hauser, Parker Posey, Adam Goldberg, Nicky Katt, Joey Lauren Adams, Rory Cochrane, and Anthony Rapp.

 Linklater originally planned to make a teen film after his breakout feature Slacker.
 Slacker caught the attention of Universal Pictures producer Jim Jacks, who secured 6 million dollars for Linklater's next feature.
 Linklater drew heavily on his adolescence in Huntsville, Texas, to write the script, lifting the names of several people from his hometown for the characters.
 Most actors cast for the film were undiscovered talent, including McConaughey, who became the film's breakout star.
 Linklater shot the film around Austin, with several members of his crew from Slacker.
 The actors were encouraged to improvise and develop their own characters, with some writing in extra scenes.
 Linklater gathered several 1970s rock songs for the soundtrack, which made up a significant portion of the film's budget.
 The picture was marketed by Gramercy Pictures as a stoner film, to Linklater's dismay.

 Released on September 24, 1993, Dazed and Confused was a commercial disappointment at the box office, grossing less than $8 million in the United States.
 The film later found success on the home video market and has since become a cult classic.
 It ranked third on Entertainment Weekly magazine's list of the 50 Best High School Movies.
 The magazine also ranked it 10th on its "Funniest Movies of the Past 25 Years" list.
 Reviewers have praised the film for its faithful and humanistic depiction of the setting and of high school life.